UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Introduction

 \section{Introduction}

-Ultrasound (US) has become indispensable in modern medicine thanks to its ability to provide real-time, safe, and cost-effective imaging.
+Ultrasound (US) has become indispensable in modern medicine as a real-time, safe, and cost-effective imaging technique.
 It plays a crucial role in dynamic assessments, such as fetal monitoring, and its portability makes it accessible even in low-resource settings, significantly enhancing the reach of diagnostic care.

-Despite its benefits, ultrasound presents challenges such as noise, variability, and the need for specialized interpretation.
-Many deep learning solutions have been proposed, ranging from anatomical landmark identification, to tissue characterization from digital biopsy, to needle tracking during interventional procedures~\cite{brachial_plexus, mmotu}, offering the potential to reduce reliance on specialized expertise.
-However, these methods rely on large volumes of annotated data, which are scarce and lack diversity due to the need for expert annotation.
-This problem is furthered by two key factors: (1) the substantial domain shift between natural and ultrasound images makes conventional finetuning challenging, and (2) the variability within ultrasound itself, as images differ greatly across examination areas (e.g. chest, ovarian, endoscopic), making it difficult to train general-purpose ultrasound models.

-In general computer vision, the Segment Anything Model (SAM)~\cite{sam} has emerged as a foundational approach for interactive open-set segmentation.
-SAM's key innovation lies in using instance-specific prompts, such as points or bounding boxes, rather than a pre-defined list of classes, to generate segmentation masks at varying levels of granularity.
-As a result, SAM can be directly trained on diverse large-scale datasets, and has demonstrated impressive zero-shot segmentation capabilities.

-Still, SAM faces significant challenges in ultrasound imaging due to the complexity of ultrasound data, which differs greatly from natural images.
-Recent efforts such as MedSAM~\cite{medSam}, SAM-Med~\cite{SAMMed}, and Medical SAM Adapter~\cite{MSA} have attempted to adapt SAM for medical imaging, but they continue to struggle with ultrasound, suggesting the need for more specialized approaches.
-A few works have pursued this direction: SAMUS~\cite{SAMUS} introduces US30K built from seven public datasets while BUSSAM~\cite{BUSSAM} adapts SAM for breast lesion segmentation; however, the former is still relatively small-scale and the model checkpoints remain private, while the latter is tailored to a specific organ and dataset.
-Overall, the community still lacks a general-purpose SAM-style model that can be applied out-of-the-box to diverse ultrasound data.
+However, interpreting US images is often challenging due to factors like noise and variability, and therefore requires highly-skilled practitioners.
+Assistive computer vision solutions have emerged as a general approach to ease US image analysis, with successful applications ranging from anatomical landmark identification, to tissue characterization from digital biopsy, to needle tracking during interventional procedures~\cite{brachial_plexus,mmotu}.
+While promising, most existing solutions are task-specific and evaluated on small benchmark datasets; scaling these methods to diverse clinical settings is still an open problem.